UUwei-zuo/DPNet/README.md

 # DPNet
 This is the project page of the paper: **DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments**.

-DPNet is among the first pioneers to ingerate the novel Doppler LiDAR sensors into closed-loop motion planning.
+DPNet is among the first pioneers to integrate the novel Doppler LiDAR sensors into closed-loop motion planning.

 ### [Watch the video introduction on YouTube](https://youtu.be/0-fzaFXYKvg)